-- △ In Irons (into the wind) 0° 0 knots
+- ▲ In Irons (into the wind) $0^{\circ} 0$ knots

-- △ Close Hauled 35-50° ~ 11 knots
+- ▲ Close Hauled 35-50° ~ 11 knots

-- \triangle Beam Reach 80-100° ~ 15 knots
+- ▲ Beam Reach 80-100° ~ 15 knots

-- Broad Reach ~135° ~ 14 knots
+- ▲ Broad Reach ~135° ~ 14 knots

-- \triangle Running $180^{\circ} \sim 7.5$ knots
+- ▲ Running 180° ~ 7.5 knots

-For a certain wind speed and TWA you can read the corresponding boat speed as represented by the distance from the origin to the coloured curve.
+For a certain wind speed and TWA, you can read the corresponding boat speed as represented by the distance from the origin to the coloured curve.

+There is a choice of scale at the top right corner of the polar diagram.
+I.e. "Low", "0..30kn", "default" and "auto".
 The plot does not differ negative from positive TWAs (port/starboard tack) since our boats are symmetric.

-The current True Wind Speed (TWS) will be displayed on the polar graph as a black line.
+The current True Wind Speed (TWS) will be displayed on the polar graph as a black curve.
 A dot is located on this line to indicate your current true wind angle (TWA).
 (Example above shows a TWS of approximately 11.5kn and a TWA of 118°) When using the steering tool to pick a course on the map, you will see a black line showing the angle of your new heading.
 Additional information is displayed below the graph showing the predicted boat speed (SOG) and the velocity made good (VMG).
 This information is also available by hovering the mouse over the polar graphic.

 To read a polar diagram, take a look at the two scales.
-The vertical line on the left hand side from the centre of the curve are boat speeds/velocity.
+The vertical line on the left-hand side from the centre of the curve are boat speeds/velocity.
 Around the edge of the polar curve are degrees from 0 to 180 representing the angle of the boat in relation to the true wind direction.
 As you move the mouse over the graphic you can read off the boat speed applicable to that wind angle.
-For a certain wind speed, follow the corresponding coloured curve for all various wind angles around the boat.
+For a certain wind speed, follow the corresponding-coloured curve for all various wind angles around the boat.
 (Note.
 The plot does not differentiate negative/port tack from positive/starboard tack TWAs as our boats are symmetrical).
-Your boat will generally perform at the polar curve boat speed (=100% performance in the polar window) but there are two ways of losing performance (1) If you hit land you lose quite a lot of performance, and (2) After changing course you also lose some percent of performance (see PERF above).
+Your boat will generally perform at the polar curve boat speed (=100% performance in the polar window) but there are two ways of losing performance (1) If you hit land, you lose quite a lot of performance, and (2) After changing course you also lose some percent of performance (see PERF above).
 When you are not at 100% Performance, the black dot will be slightly inside the black wind speed line and will gradually approach the line as your perf% improves.